fifikim/tictactoe-elixir/README.md

 ### Instructions

+Select your opponent (computer or another human player).

 Enter the number (1-9) of the space on the board where you want to move.

 Player 1 moves first and marks their spaces with an "X".
 Player 2 marks with an "O".